lychengrex/Cpp-OOP-Demo/README.md

 - `clean`: This target removes all the object files and the executable.

-To compile the project, navigate to the `MyZooProject/` directory and run:
+To compile the project, navigate to the root directory of this repository and run:

 ```bash
 make